DreadPirateLynx/input-remapper-xautopresets/README.md

 `Input-remapper-gtk` is the window class name for `input-remapper`'s gui configuration tool.
 Injection needs to be stopped to make changes, so this seemed appropriate.
 Feel free to change.

-Use `xdotool selectwindow getwindowclassname` to get window class names for your applications
+Use `input-remapper-xautopresets getwindowinfo` or `xdotool selectwindow getwindowclassname` to get window class names for your applications

 ### [Class Name].conf
 This file contains a list of window titles paried with a list of input-remapper preset names.
 It is intended to give the user the ability to have more than one configured preset for a given application, and change between them based on the window's name as shown in the title bar.
 Same basic syntax as `xautopresets.conf`, except:
 ```
 example Window Title=Example Preset Name
 ```
-Use `xdotool selectwindow getwindowname` (or look at the titlebar) to get window title.
+Use `input-remapper-xautopresets getwindowinfo` or `xdotool selectwindow getwindowname` to get window title.
 Wildcards and spaces supported just like with `xautopresets.conf`

 #### Example firedragon.conf
 ```